radenko98/Photo-Move-Rename-Sort/README.md

 ***Third python script photo_sorter.py***, organizes photos within a chosen folder based on their date taken metadata.
 It creates year and month subfolders for each photo's date taken and moves the photos accordingly.

+***NOTE:***

+***The second and third scripts will not function correctly if the file lacks a Date Taken value.
+These scripts rely on extracting EXIF data from a file to rename it (second script) and move it (third script).
+EXIF (Exchangeable Image File Format) data is a type of metadata embedded within image files, primarily JPEG and TIFF formats.
+Additionally, the second and third scripts are NOT going to work with HEIF files.***

 ***Easy way to run***

 I've converted these scripts into EXE files for your convenience.
 Simply run the EXE files and follow the instructions.
 Unfortunately, I couldn't upload them to GitHub due to the 25MB limit, as the EXE files are around 50-60MB.
 You can download the files from the following link: https://drive.google.com/drive/folders/1FDDpCKrTq-wWm9KTNNYeifsRooe7gJ83?usp=sharing.